Skip to main content

 Candace laughing with a storekeeper in Honduras.

-“Candace and Ed devoted their careers to the pursuit of health justice,” said Karen Mountain, MBA, MSN, RN, MCN's CEO.
+“Candace and Ed devoted their careers to the pursuit of health justice,” said Karen Mountain, MBA, MSN, RN, MCN's former CEO.
 “They are two of my personal heroes.”

 Candace Kugel at a Hombres Unidos Contra la Violencia Familiar training in Pennsylvania in 2008.